 Visit some haunted spots

 Being as old as it is, the region of New England has grown up with some tall tales, legends, and mysteries surrounding it.
 Massachusetts is one of the most mythical of the states, boasting lots of potentially haunted spots.
-Places like the Danvers State Hospital and the Lizzie Borden House are among MA’s most infamous.
+Places like the Danvers State Hospital and the Lizzie Borden House are among MA’s most infamous, so if you’re looking for entertainment in Massachusetts that’s on the spooky side, this might be it!

 Eat clam chowder

-New England clam chowder is one of Massachusetts’ most traditional foods, and it was created here.
+New England clam chowder is one of the most traditional foods of Massachusetts, and it was created here.
 Enjoy a hot, steaming bowl of the creamy good stuff while you’re here.

 Peer at The Bulb River